 Negligence is the failure to use reasonable care which results in harm to another person.
 Proving negligence only matters if your case goes to court.
 Most of the time these types of lawsuits are settled out of court, but if yours isn’t, there are a few things you need to know.

 If you go to court, there are three main things that need to be proven or provided to show negligence.
-They are duty of care, the breach of duty of care, and the cause of death.
+These three elements include a duty of care, the breach of duty of care, and the cause of death.

 Finding this information should be easy if you have a police report and a death certificate.
 The cause of the accident should be on the police report, and the cause of death should be on the death certificate.
 The duty of care is something that a lawyer can help you determine.
 Even if you do not have this information it is still worth contacting an attorney to better know your options.